jlstack/PythonEchonestRemix/BeatDistance/README.md

     return average
 ```

 Paul Lamere's InfiniteJukebox implementation.
-Paul Lamere compares the number of segments located in beat1.
-If beat2 does not have at least as many segments as beat1, 100's are added in place of the actual distance between segments.
+If the segments are the same, the distance is given a value of 100.
+I do not have this in my code.

 ```javascript
 for (var j = 0; j < q1.overlappingSegments.length; j++) {